OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 In another article, we concluded that sandals are generally okay for hiking, but there are different types of hiking sandals, each designed for different purposes.

-Are you looking for all-around hiking sandals that can also double for water sports?
+Are you in search of versatile hiking sandals that can handle water sports too?

 Teva sandals are generally good for hiking, and the Terra Fi 5 Universal model is an excellent choice if you are exploring rough terrain and need your sandals not to slip.